Cubium/CppTutorial/5-Functions/readme.md

 ### Rule #1 Top Down

 Remember that C++ is a top down language.
 As a reminder, that your compiler reads everything from the top all the way down to the bottom.
-The following code is not legal or will not compile:
+The following code is not legal and will not compile:

 ```cpp
 #include <iostream>